 The cerebellum controls a lot of important functions including coordination of muscle function.
 Because of this, cerebellar disease leads to a number of specific clinical findings that can be seen in the cerebellar exam of a patient with disease.

 The cerebellum coordinates unconscious regulation of balance, muscle tone, and coordination of voluntary movements.
-Therefore, signs suggesting cerebellar disease occur in several different aspects of the body.
+Therefore, cerebellar disease (including cerebellar stroke, cerebritis and metabolic insults) leads to clinical signs that occur throughout the body.